Elemnto56/Craft-Web/README.md

 6. Click the address bar, and type in an address based on the syntax: `cw://[id of server computer]?[path to cml]
     - *Example:* `cw://0?/example.cml`
 7. Click Enter

+## Upcoming Features
+- A `PUT` method that allows client to send CML files to the server
+- Correct rendering on all devices, and not just advanced computers (pocketcomputers, monitors, etc)
+- Allowing `http` requests to grab CML files from the irl internet
+- Possibly a better UI?